 The free on-line UK Trade Tariff is available for your use to look up classification codes.
 This offers easy access to tariff information by providing commodity code and duty rate listings together with a search engine to facilitate enquiries and allow self-service to commodity code information.

 If after visiting this site you’re unable to self-assess your products, you can request additional support by sending a request by email to email@example.com.

 You’ll need to send a separate email for each item you’re asking about.
 So HM Revenue and Customs can answer your query, make sure you include details about:

 - what it’s made of - if it’s made of more than one material, explain the breakdown of the materials

 You’ll also need to provide extra information for:

-- footwear – include the type (shoe, boot, slipper etc), upper material, outer sole material, heel height and purpose (eg, men’s or woman’s)
+- footwear – include the type (such as shoe, boot, slipper), upper material, outer sole material, heel height and purpose ( for example, men’s or woman’s)

-- food – include full composition details by percentage weight of all the ingredients, and the method of manufacture or process undergone eg, fresh, frozen, dried, further prepared/preserved etc
+- food – include full composition details by percentage weight of all the ingredients, and the method of manufacture or process undergone for example, fresh, frozen, dried, further prepared/preserved

 - chemicals – include the Chemical Abstracts Service Number, whether the product is a liquid, powder or solid, and include the percentage ingredients